nickdelgrosso/Computational-Transparency-Exercise/README.md

     - `dvc remote add`: https://dvc.org/doc/command-reference/remote/add

     - `dvc push`: https://dvc.org/doc/command-reference/push

   2. Add conda info (`environment.yml`) to get code dependencies to run the analysis.
-  4. Alter the script so it puts the results into a `results` directory
+  3. Alter the script so it puts the results into a `results` directory
   4. Alter the script so it puts the data into stages in `data` subdirectories: `data/raw`, `data/processed`, and `data/final`.
+  5. Convert all data steps into open, non-python-coupled formats.
   5. Split the script into smaller scripts, breaking it into places that naturally input in the beginning and output at the end.
   6. Make a shell script (.sh or .bat) that calls the scripts in order.